Table of Contents[Hide][Show]

 Ubisoft’s Assassin’s Creed franchise is incredibly popular and with each new installment, we’re thrown into a new historical era.
-With Assassin’s Creed Unity, players are tossed into the French Revolution which had a range of weapons available at that point.
-Not only were there swords, but guns and pistols.
-It’s a brutal period of fighting and fortunately, players can get a wide range of weapons to use at their disposal such as swords.
+With Assassin’s Creed Unity, players are tossed into the French Revolution with a range of weapons available including swords and firearms.
+It was a brutal period, and fortunately, players won’t have to look far for a way to defend themselves.

-Much like the franchise is known for, stealth is more of a key component to Assassin’s Creed, and going with something that can deliver a ton of damage without making too much noise can be crucial at times.
+The title includes much of what the franchise is known for–stealth.
+Delivering a ton of damage without making too much noise can be crucial.
 Unfortunately, the sword you want to use in this game, Sword Of Eden, is something locked behind the final mission.
 This is the strongest one-handed sword within the game with full damage and parry.
-However, you still have other swords to deliver some devastating blows against the enemy.

 Release Date: February 21, 1986

-The Legend of Zelda is a franchise I probably don’t need to go over very much.
-It’s an incredibly popular series that’s been around since the Nintendo Entertainment System and continues to still thrive today with new installments.
-Most would rank the latest installment available as the best in the series, The Legend of Zelda: Breath of the Wild.
+The Legend of Zelda is a franchise we probably don’t need to explain.
+The incredibly popular series has been around since the Nintendo Entertainment System and continues to thrive today.
+Most would rank the latest installment, The Legend of Zelda: Breath of the Wild, as the best in the series.

 Each game puts players into the role of Link as he sets off an adventure to rescue the land from corruption and often the evil control of Ganon.
-Furthermore, Link usually has an assortment of weapons to use such as bows, bombs, to of course swords.
-The most iconic sword is the Master Sword, it’s been featured in several of the video game titles over the years and you don’t typically see Link without this blade.
-You can go pretty deep into the lore of this sword as well from how it was crafted to the different appearances in makes throughout The Legend of Zelda franchise.
+Link usually has an assortment of weapons to use such as bows, bombs, and, of course, swords.
+The most iconic sword is the Master Sword, being featured in several of the game titles over the years.
+After all, what would Link do without it?

 PS5, XSX 2021